Melito of Sardis: Millennialism

 It is thought by some that Melito, following the likes of Irenaeus, was a chiliast who expected a millennial reign of Christ on Earth.
 This impression is sometimes based upon information conveyed by Jerome and Gennadius.
 These ancient sources, however, are far from conclusive on Melito's position.
 Jerome nowhere mentions Melito in connection with millennialism, even if at Comm. on Ezek.
 36 he does mention Tertullian, Lactantius, Victorinus of Petovium, Irenaeus, and Apollinaris of Laodicea as being chiliasts.
 Nor does Jerome suggest that Melito was a chiliast in his description of Melito's life and work in On Virtuous Men 24.
-The same is true for the source on which Jerome likely draws for his information on Melito: Eusebius of Caesarea's Church History 4.26.2-4.
+The same is true for the source on which Jerome likely draws for his information on Melito: Eusebius of Caesarea's Church History 4.26.2–4.
 Gennadius (De Dogm.
 Eccl., Ch.
 52) likely does not refer to Melito of Sardis at all in his reference to the Meletians but rather to Meletius of Lycopolis, who together with his followers may have been chiliasts.

 Death and legacy

 In regard to the death of Melito, there is not much information preserved or recorded.
-Polycrates of Ephesus, in a letter addressed to Pope Victor (AD.
+Polycrates of Ephesus, in a letter addressed to Pope Victor (A.D.
 196) preserved in Eusebius’ history, says, “What shall I say of Melito, whose actions' were all guided by the operations of the Holy Spirit?
 Who was interred at Sardis, where he waits the resurrection and the judgement?".
-From this it may be deduced that he had died some time previous to the date of this letter at Sardis, which is the place of his interment.
+From this it may be deduced that at some point prior to the date of this letter, Melito he had died at Sardis, the latter being the place of his interment.

 Melito's reputation as a writer remained strong into the Middle Ages: numerous works were pseudepigraphically ascribed to him.
 Melito was especially skilled in the literature of the Old Testament, and was one of the most prolific authors of his time.
 Eusebius furnished a list of Melito's works.
 While many of these works are lost, the testimony of the fathers remains to inform us how highly they were viewed.
 Eusebius presents some fragments of Melito's works and some others are found in the works of different writers.
 Fragments' of his works found preserved in a Syriac translation are now stored in the library of the British Museum.
 Cureton has translated some and others have been published in Kitto's Journal of Sacred Literature, vol 15.
 Due to Melito's reputation, many works are falsely attributed to him due to the lack of recorded literature surrounding him.